chenAmrani/popcorn_palace_typescript/README.md

 ## Technical Aspects

-The system is built using Java Spring Boot, leveraging its robust framework for creating RESTful APIs.
-Data persistence can be managed using an in-memory database like H2 for simplicity, or a more robust solution like PostgreSQL for production.
+The system is built using NestJS, a progressive Node.js framework for building efficient and scalable server-side applications.
+Data persistence is managed using PostgreSQL.
+The app is containerized with Docker.

 ## Homework Task